JuanIrache/nephews/README.md

 Made in React.

-- How does this work section for (both clients and providers).
+- "How does this work?" section for (both clients and providers).

 ### For clients